yaravenkat/LearningProject/README.md

 # My Learnings

-1. You are given an input array and a target sum.
-Your task is to find two indices in the array whose corresponding values sum up to the target.
+1.**You are given an input array and a target sum.
+Your task is to find two indices in the array whose corresponding values sum up to the target.**

 Input: